The definitive Marvel-Netflix ranking

-EW’s Chancellor Agard and Christian Holub have watched every single Marvel/Netflix superhero series, and recapped most of them.
+EW’s Chancellor Agard and Christian Holub have watched every single Marvel-Netflix superhero series, and recapped most of them.
 Now, an era has come to an end.
-In recent months, every Marvel/Netflix show has been canceled: Iron Fist, Luke Cage, Daredevil, and finally, The Punisher and Jessica Jones.

-Season 3 of Jessica Jones is still on the way, but its release will mark the last installment of this project.
+The release of season 3 of Jessica Jones marked the final installment in this project.

-To celebrate the good and bad of what the Defenders-verse created, we present our ranking of every season so far.
+To celebrate the good and bad of what the Defenders-verse created, we present our ranking of every season of the interconnected shows.

 At this point, it’s rather clichéd to call the first season of Iron Fist limp, but that’s what it was.
 Our introduction to Finn Jones’ Danny Rand was lethargic.
 Part of the problem was that it carried the burden of having to explain the mythology of the Hand in anticipation of The Defenders, but it also ended up spending way too much time on the corporate drama at Rand Enterprises and had lackluster fight scenes, which are kind of a must for a show based on a kung-fu superhero.
 The one good thing to come out of Iron Fist was that we got Jessica Henwick as Colleen Wing, the least frustrating character in the first season. —Chancellor Agard

 Eight episodes goes a long way!
 Most of the seasons on this list suffered at one point or another from pacing problems brought about by the need to fill 13 episodes.
 That’s not to say The Defenders didn’t also struggle with pacing issues, just that the five-episode difference made its flaws a lot easier to swallow.
 It also had real strengths.
 Even so many years after The Avengers, it’s hard to deny the lizard-brain cool factor of seeing your favorite superheroes share the screen for the first time.
 On top of that, watching Sigourney Weaver break bad is always a nerdy delight.
-But hopefully the Marvel/Netflix creators learned an important lesson from this series: Even though Daredevil and Iron Fist were the crux of the plot, Krysten Ritter and Mike Colter stole every scene they were in. —Christian Holub
+But hopefully the Marvel-Netflix creators learned an important lesson from this series: Even though Daredevil and Iron Fist were the crux of the plot, Krysten Ritter (as Jessica Jones) and Colter stole every scene they were in. —C.H.

 Unfortunately, the show couldn’t focus on Pilgrim’s interesting backstory or the entertaining Frank/Amy dynamic because it was still too caught up in Billy Russo (Ben Barnes).
-Having survived season 1 (with barely-noticeable scars!), Billy teamed up with his Lady Macbeth-like therapist (Floriana Lima) to execute a series of anti-Frank revenge schemes that just felt increasingly implausible.
-Worst of all, he didn’t even take the name Jigsaw! —Christian Holub
+Having survived season 1 (with barely noticeable scars!), Billy teamed up with his Lady Macbeth-like therapist (Floriana Lima) to execute a series of anti-Frank revenge schemes that just felt increasingly implausible.
+Worst of all, he didn’t even take the name Jigsaw! —C.H.

 6. Luke Cage season 2